mikependon/RepoDB/RepoDb.Wiki/Home.md

 ### Batch-operations

 *RepoDb* has introduce the *batch-operations* which in many ways understood by most developers as normal single operations.
 The *batch-operation* is the process in between the layer of your application and your database where all operations are executed (or passed) in a batch.
 Meaning, multiple statements are *wrapped* and is executed at *once*.
 The execution is *ACID* as it is being implied by implicit transaction (if not present).
 Through this feature, the developers can control and optimize the way how the application transmit the data all over the network.

-TODO: Show the low-batch for low-network and high-batch for high-network

 **Note**: RepoDb is also supporting the **bulk operations** in a separate implementation.
 You can see the difference of both operations [here](https://github.com/mikependon/RepoDb/wiki/Batch-Operations-vs-Bulk-Operations).